Johannes Semm

-Johannes Semm (also Johannes or Johan Semmiste; 20 July 1882 Koiola Parish, Võru County – 22 February 1942 Kirov Oblast, Russia) was an Estonian politician.
+Johannes Semm (also Johannes or Johan Semmiste; 20 July 1882, in Koiola Parish, Võru County – 22 February 1942, in Kirov Oblast, Russian SFSR, USSR) was an Estonian politician.
 He was a member of I Riigikogu.
 He was a member of the Riigikogu since 7 January 1921.
 He replaced Jaan Kriisa.
 On 4 December 1922, he resigned his position and he was replaced by Karl Piirisild.